Last updated on March 31st, 2022

 As mentioned above, there’s a range of different factors that affect the average boiler repair cost.
 It‘s a wise idea to take these into account when budgeting for your boiler repair.
 The most common factors are:

-- Age of boiler: Older boilers may no longer be in production, which can make it harder to get the parts needed for your boiler repair.
+- Age of boiler: Older boilers may no longer be in production, which can make it harder to get the parts needed for your broken boiler.
 This can increase the overall cost.

 - Make of boiler: The price of parts will vary between different brands.